jpeavler/file-manager-api/README.md

 5. Generate a key in your CLI using the command: php artisan key:generate
 6. Open up the repository in your preferred Code Editor and locate the .env file
-7. Edit the value of the Key DB_DATABASE to the database name we will create later.
+7. Edit the value for the key DB_DATABASE in your .env file to the database name we will create later.
 I used the value 'file_manager'
+8. Edit the values for the keys AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_DEFAULT_REGION,
+    AWS_BUCKET, and AWS_URL in your .env file to values I emailed you.
+    Alternatively, you can setup your own S3 bucket and fill these values accordingly.
-8. Run phpMyAdmin in your localhost using your desired method.
+9. Run phpMyAdmin in your localhost using your desired method.
     I used XAMPP Control Panel since I'm on a windows device to run both Apache and MySQL
-9. In phpMyAdmin, create a new MySQL database with the same name you picked in step 7.
+10. In phpMyAdmin, create a new MySQL database with the same name you picked in step 7.
     I used the value 'file_manager'
-10. In your CLI, run the table migrations: php artisan migrate
+11. In your CLI, run the table migrations: php artisan migrate
-11. Now that your server and database are setup, run the server: php artisan serve
+12. Now that your server and database are setup, run the server: php artisan serve
-12. Note the server's URL for frontend connection, mine was http://127.0.0.1:8000 equivalent to http://localhost:8000
+13. Note the server's URL for frontend connection, mine was http://127.0.0.1:8000 equivalent to http://localhost:8000
-13. Follow steps for Frontend setup of app at: https://github.com/jpeavler/file-manager-ui
+14. Follow steps for Frontend setup of app at: https://github.com/jpeavler/file-manager-ui